 Girl with a Pearl Earring by Johannes Vermeer

-It the same brooch the Duchess wore with her coronation robes five years earlier at the 1897 Devonshire House Costume Ball, in celebration of Queen Victoria's Diamond Jubliee.
-Sargent used seven brushstrokes to paint each pearl and each stroke using pigment of a different color to create a realistic painting of a single round pearl white.
+It the same brooch the Duchess wore with her coronation robes five years earlier at the 1897 Devonshire House Costume Ball, in celebration of Queen Victoria's Diamond Jubilee.
+Sargent used seven brushstrokes to paint each pearl, and with each stroke he used a pigment of a different color.
+This technique created a realistic painting of a single round pearl white.

-An earlier artist with an eye for Pearls, was the seventeenth-century Dutch master, Johannes Vermeer whose absolute masterwork, 'Girl With the Pearl Earring' captures the precise realism of the pearl of pearls.
+An earlier artist with an eye for Pearls, was the seventeenth-century Dutch master, Johannes Vermeer, whose masterwork, 'Girl With the Pearl Earring' captures the precise realism of Natural Pearls.

-The actual body color or hue is no part of the pearl connoisseurship equation, according to Richard W. Wise, author of "Secrets of the Gem Trade."
+The actual body color is no part of the Pearl connoisseur equation, according to Richard W. Wise, author of "Secrets of the Gem Trade."

 "No particular hue or color of a Pearl is more beautiful than another."
-What Richard describes as "Simpatico" meaning the colour is compatible with the skin of the wearer, is what's important.
+What Richard describes as "Simpatico", is what's more important.
+Simpatico in this sense means that the color is compatible with the skin of the wearer.

-Identifying and Matching Pearls isn't easy, but there are conculsive Natural Pearl tests.
+Identifying and Matching Pearls isn't easy, but there are inconclusive Natural Pearl tests.
 Grading Natural Pearls can be as simple as it is complex.
 Japanese Pearl divers and old-timers would look primarily at their Shape, Symmetry, Skin, and Complexion.
-Complexion is compared to a Pearl's lustre.
-The luster and its delicate play of colors depend upon the perfection of the Pearl's surface.
+The complexion is compared to a Pearl's lustre.
+The lustre and its delicate play of color depend upon the perfection of the Pearl's surface.

-Under Jeweler's Loupe magnification you can see the surface of a Pearl is delicately rippled.
+Under careful Jeweler's Loupe magnification you can see the surface of a Pearl is delicately rippled.
 When light strikes the ripples, it refracts into a play of colors.
-The delicate play of colors, depend upon the perfection of the pearl's surface, causing light to reflect from the overlapping platelets of aragonite.
+This delicate play of colors depends upon the perfection of the pearl's surface, causing light to reflect from the overlapping platelets of aragonite.
 The iridescence comes from the light striking up at different angles from the rippled layers.

 The quality of the nacre depends on the positioning inside the shell.
-The choicest gems are mostly found in the softest parts of the oyster.
+The most perfect gems are found in the softest parts of the oyster.

-Latitude, meteorology, sea conditions, nature of plankton in the surrounding area, soil of the ocean floor, genetic originality of its mother and the health of the oyster all determine the quality of a Pearl.
+Latitude, meteorology, sea conditions, nature of plankton in the surrounding area, the soil of the ocean floor, genetic originality of its mother, and the health of the oyster all determine the quality of a Natural Pearl.

-Today, because of over-fishing and pollution, Pearl stocks are depleted.
+Due to overfishing and pollution, unfortunately Pearl stocks are depleted.
 Only about half of one per cent of the world's Pearls are Natural.
-These rarities change hands among private collectors.
-Most of these Pearls are recycled from the past and tend to gravitate towards the world's treasuries.
-They are a rare commodity and few Natural Pearls are available on the open market.
+Most gem Pearls are recycled from the past, and tend to gravitate towards the world's treasuries, changing hands among private collectors.
+Being so rare, very few genuine Natural Pearls are available on the open market.

 Return to the top of Natural Pearls